benahedron/pagrx/README.md

 // Get a range of users
 pagrx.getRange(20, 30).then((users: User[]) => {
   // 30 users starting at 20.
-Will automaticaly userCallback when requird.
+Will automatically call the userCallback when required.
-  // (See options PagRX constructo options for page & cache control.)
+  // (See options PagRX constructor options for page & cache control.)
 });
 ```